Jackary522/git-oxide/README.md

-# rusty_git
+# git_oxide

 ## Introduction
-Welcome to `rusty_git`, a Git-like version control system implemented in Rust.
-This project is designed to provide a simplified yet powerful interface for managing version control, leveraging the efficiency and safety of Rust. `rusty_git` is perfect for those who are familiar with Git and are looking for a system that incorporates Rust's modern features.
+Welcome to `git_oxide`, a Git-like version control system implemented in Rust.
+This project is designed to provide a simplified yet powerful interface for managing version control, leveraging the efficiency and safety of Rust. `git_oxide` is perfect for those who are familiar with Git and are looking for a system that incorporates Rust's modern features.

 ## Project Purpose and Goals
-The main goal of `rusty_git` is to create a functional, lightweight version control system that mimics key functionalities of Git.
+The main goal of `git_oxide` is to create a functional, lightweight version control system that mimics key functionalities of Git.
 Key features include:

 - Initializing new repositories
 - Creating and handling various Git objects like blobs, trees, and commits